Will-Java-FS/revlearn-backend-team1/README.md

 ```
 docker push <myDockerRepoName>/<revlearn>:latest
 ```
-Verify your push succeeded via a web browser visit to physically see your Docker repository's contents, or pull it in the terminal:
+Verify your push succeeded via a web browser visit to your Docker repository, or pull it in the terminal:
 ```
 docker pull <myDockerRepoName>/<revlearn>:latest
 ```